Skip to content

 Also, clients will often judge a mutual insurance company’s dividend rate even though each company’s dividend formula and crediting methodology differs from each other.

-The best thing you can do is work with an agent who is willing to educate you on the top mutual companies an compare their leanest possible designs for you.
-That way you can see not only how robust the dividends are, but also the efficiency of the guaranteed growth and PUA ratios to provide the best overall performance.
+The best thing you can do is work with a financial professional who is willing to educate you on the top mutual companies and compare their leanest possible designs for you.
+That way, you can see not only how robust the dividends are, but also the efficiency of the guaranteed growth and PUA ratios to provide the best overall performance.

 Book a call with our team below if you are ready for that kind of analysis.